maxov/virophage/apreadme.txt

 2. Instructions
    1. There is a flat topped hexagonal grid with 2 different players.
    2. Each player will control an army of “virophages”, or viruses that can infect other viruses.
-   3. Each player will start of with 3 viruses on opposite (west & east) sides of the grid.
+   3. Each player will start of with 7 viruses on opposite (west & east) corners of the grid.
    4. Each virus occupies a cell.
 Every virus has an amount of energy used to move and kill other viruses.
-   5. Each player starts with occupying some number of cells
-   6. Each player starts with some number of energy on every cell
-   7. Click on the start button to start the game
+   5. Choose singlePlayer/multiPlayer, then click on the start button to start the game
-   8. Click on another grid to construct a channel between him.
+   6. Click and drag from this cell to another cell in order
-   9. Each player can make as many movements/transfers of energy as needed in a turn.
+   7. Each player can make as many movements/transfers of energy as needed in a turn.
-   10. The opposing player acts in real time.
+   8. The opposing player acts in real time.
-   11. When a player has eliminated all viruses of the opposing player, he/she has won.
+   9. When a player has eliminated all viruses of the opposing player, he/she has won.
 3. Features List
    1. Must-Haves
       1. ‘Stupid’ AI